ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 The resultant score is then compared against the respondant's threshold `t`.
 The selective editing marker is the result of the boolean expression `s < t`.

+## 6.0 Error Handling

+In the case of errors occuring the method shall not result in any output records.
+Instead a suitable error shall be emitted.